jared2710/anon-chat-local-cos720/README.md

 ```

 ## Contribution
 This application was created by Jared O'Reilly, a Computer Science Honours student at the University of Pretoria.
 Besides the npm packages, everything was designed, coded and tested by him.
-Thanks must go to the authors of the [tor-request](https://www.npmjs.com/package/tor-request) package, for making the use of the Tor network a breeze.
+Thanks must go to the authors of the [tor-request](https://www.npmjs.com/package/tor-request) package, for providing a simplified interface to the Tor network.